stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Albert agreed.
 “Dashed rum doings,” he said.
 “What was…”

-“You said your father was involved in peculiar affairs himself...” she interrupted as they continued to walk.
+“You said your father was involved in peculiar affairs himself…” she interrupted as they continued to walk.

 “Yes, I did, didn't I?
 Mother said he and Uncle Edmund did secret work for the Foreign Office.
 Keeping England safe from its enemies.
 He was part of some club or something.
 Do you think she means Father was a spy?
 Is that a suitable occupation for a gentleman do you think?”